kaveh7293/Kaveh-Portfolio/README.md

 <p>The groups with the lowest average ranking are the hardest (death groups) and the groups with the maximum ranking are the easiest.
 We also determined this using python code.</p>
-The following results were obtained by our python code and can be seen from barplots as well:
+<p> The following results were obtained by our python code and can be seen from barplots as well:
   <ul>
          <li>The death group in 1998 is: H (the group teams were Japan, Argentina, Croatia, and Jamaica)</li>

-         <li>The death group in 2002 is: F <br>
-         the group teams were ["Argentina'" "England'" "Nigeria'" "Sweden'"]</li>
+         <li>The death group in 2002 is: F (the group teams were Argentina, England, Nigeria, and Sweden)</li>

          <li> The death group in 2006 is: E <br>
          the group teams were ["Italy'" "Ghana'" "Czechia'" "USA'"]</li>